Download Careers360 App

 CAT 2025 Important Topics for DILR

-The key topics in DILR for CAT 2025 examination can be shortlisted by properly analysing the CAT previous year question papers.
+The key topics in DILR for the CAT 2025 examination can be shortlisted by properly analysing the CAT previous year question papers.
 The candidates can make the best use of the remaining time for their CAT 2025 preparation by understanding the most important DILR sets for CAT and learning them first.
 Careers360 have conducted a proper analysis of the previous year CAT question papers and has shortlisted a set of the most important DILR sets for CAT.
 They are listed below:

 Most Important Logical Reasoning CAT 2025 Topics